 COMM 259 African Americans in Television and Radio

 SOCI 264 Black Communities and Institutions

 Choose Three (3) from the following courses (each of these should be from a different subject area):

 ARTH 365 Contemporary African-American Art History

 ENGL 246 African American Film

 ENGL 263 African American Women Writers

 ENGL 264 African American Literature

 GEOG 255 Geography of Sub-Saharan Africa

 HSTY 134 Pharaohs, Slaves, and Cacao: Africa and the World

 HSTY 165 Slavery, Race, and Rights in American History

 HSTY 323 African-American History

 HSTY 337 Caribbean History

 HSTY 359 Slavery and Abolition

 POSC 270 Race, Politics, and the Law

 SOCI 226 Sociology of Rap and Hip Hop

-MINOR IN DATA SCIENCE AND ANALYTICS (DSA) (5 COURSES)
+MINOR IN ARTIFICIAL INTELLIGENCE (AIN) (5 COURSES)

-Data science is the study of data from its collection, storage, and retrieval to its analysis and use in decision making.
-Data scientists use powerful digital tools to analyze vast data sets which may include not just "numbers" but also text, images, and video.
-Students successfully completing the minor will have the knowledge and expertise to conduct exploratory and confirmatory analyses of these diverse data types and will be able to choose and apply the proper tools to the data at hand, and visualize their results to effectively convey their conclusions to a wide variety of audiences.
-Only one (1) course may be taken within the student's major subject area.
+Sponsored by the Mathematics and Computer Science Departments.
+Artificial Intelligence has the potential to solve complex problems in a variety of fields.
+Students successfully completing the minor would gain skills in programing, mathematics, and artificial intelligence.
+Only two (2) courses may be applied to the student's major requirements.
 Courses in the minor may also be used to fulfill general education requirements.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.
+Interested students should contact the chair of the mathematics department.

 The minor requires five (5) courses as follows:

-Three (3) required courses:
+Four (4) core courses: